An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 Finally, he decided to get out of the bed; turned and rolled over, closer to Linda.
 John lifted his head, looked at her for few seconds and then hugged and kissed her on the side of her neck.
 In spite of the fact that she was still sleeping, he could see that his kiss brought an immense pleasure on her beautiful face and a purring like sound made him think at naughty things.
 He bit his bottom lip and slowly rolled out of the bed trying not to wake her up.

-He started walking with his eyes half closed towards the bathroom.
-Turning the light on in the bathroom made him close his eyes for a moment.
-Took his T-shirt off and looked into the mirror.
+When he turned the light on in the bathroom, a moment of hesitation was seen on his face as the eyes were trying to adjust to the new environment.
+He took his T-shirt off and looked into the mirror.
 “Still got it, still got it buddy!” came instantly out of his mouth and his face was flooded with an expression of satisfaction.

 His flat stomach was still showing the six pack which during his football years brought him the famous nickname everybody in the team was envying: “the Spartan”.
 It was the nickname in the locker room given each year by the team mates to the player with the best sculptured abs.
-A great sense of pride brightened his face and the memories poured in: the great game for the Championship, game won in the last seven seconds by his throw, the party after the game and inevitably, the injury which ended a very promising career.
+A great sense of pride brightened his face and the memories poured in: the great game for the Championship, game won in the last seven seconds by his throw and the injury which ended a very promising career.
 Dropped his head for two seconds, then looked again in the mirror and chuckled: “You would’ve made it to the NFL!
 You sure would’ve made it!”

 The morning routine settled in very quickly: teeth brushing, showering and shaving, everything done with very precise motions and in a set time frame; three minutes for teeth brushing, five minutes for the shower, four for shaving.
 Hair combing came after and was still taking some time in spite of the fact that he lost some hair around his temples.
 Actually, the grey shades in his hair gave him a mature look, the look of a man who is in control, a man who is an established professional capable of providing a comfortable living for his family.